visgl/deck.gl/dev-docs/RFCs/proposals/loader-worker-triangulation.md

 ### loaders.gl

-MVTLoader is modified to accept two new options:
+MVTLoader is modified to automatically triangulate polygons when `binary` is set to true.
-- triangulate : a Boolean, false by default which will invoke the earcut triangulation as part of the loading process

-When triangulate is enabled, the MVTLoader will invoke earcut as part of the worker process and then return as part of the arrays it produces an additional array:
+The MVTLoader will then invoke earcut as part of the worker process and then return as part of the arrays it produces an additional array:

 - `triangles`, a set of indices into the positions array.